richardanaya/spark_delta_lake/README.md

 # Let's Create a Spark Cluster with Delta Lake!

-This is a simple tutorial for setting up a cluster on your local machine to run spark apps with.
+This is a simple tutorial for setting up a spark cluster on your local machine to run spark apps that utilize Delta Lake.

 # Setup